 The 2019 hurricane season is here!
 The National Hurricane Center explains that 97% of all hurricanes occur between June 1st and November 30th.
 Now that the 2019 hurricane season is in progress, it’s time brush up on your severe storm knowledge.
-Hurricanes are less likely in the beginning of the season but not impossible.
+Hurricanes are less likely at the beginning of the season but not impossible.
 Protect your home from water damage by preparing for this season before disaster strikes.

 How to Prepare

 Prepare early for hurricane season.
 Start by creating an emergency kit including water, food, extra batteries for a radio and any other necessities you may need for a few days.
 Make sure you sign up for your local emergency alert system.
 The weather forecast is a great resource but when it comes to a hurricane, the sooner you know the better.
 Another preparation that can save a lot of time is to create a plan.
 This plan should contain a safe meeting place, evacuation routes and the location of your emergency kit.
 The less you have to think when an emergency occurs the faster you can act.
 Don’t forget about your important documents.
-Store the originals in an air tight container on a high shelf and create digital copies that are accessible from anywhere.
+Store the originals in an airtight container on a high shelf and create digital copies that are accessible from anywhere.

 What to Expect